hmrc/assets-frontend/assets/components/open-links-in-a-new-window-or-tab/README.md

 If opening a link in a new window or tab:

 - does not meet a user need
-- leads to multiples windows or tabs for the same service
+- leads to multiple windows or tabs for the same service
 - stops people completing their task

 Do not use any icons in place of the words.
 See ‘[Removing the external link icon from GOV.UK](https://designnotes.blog.gov.uk/2016/11/28/removing-the-external-link-icon-from-gov-uk/)'.